vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/raspberry-pi-live-camera-streaming.md

 In this notes, we’ll walk through setting up a live camera feed view on a Raspberry Pi using the [Picamera2 module](https://github.com/raspberrypi/picamera2/tree/main), specifically designed to work with the [Sony IMX500 AI Camera](https://www.raspberrypi.com/documentation/accessories/ai-camera.html).
 The goal is to serve a continuous video stream via HTTP and display it directly in a frontend web application using only a native `<img>` tag.

 This setup focuses on a proof-of-concept workflow, where simplicity and fast iteration matter more than production-grade video quality or audio support.
 We'll also note which system packages must be installed directly on the Raspberry Pi and how to enable your virtual environment to access them.

+## Note on performance

+I am also learning with you and I have ran some experiments.
+The protocol we are showing here is called Multipart JPEG stream (MJPEG).
+Note however, there may be issue to run this in production, that I noticed while doing my tests

+  - MJPEG uses `StreamedResponse` in HTTP, while this is fine, I had trouble running video reliably on mobile devices and aparently they have fault in implementing it
+  - Even though, I would cancel the streamed response from the client, it was hard to actually stop streaming, so this method wastes resources.

+## More Production Use Case

+If you want to do things well done, you should consider your use case and read more:
+   - For streaming at scale and when latency is acceptable - Use HLS or DASH - [Live Streaming - Raspberry pi streaming with Picamera2](https://www.viktorvasylkovskyi.com/posts/raspberry-pi-live-camera-streaming)
+   - For real time streaming with zero latency - WebRTC - [WebRTC - Zero latency streaming with Raspberry pi streaming with Picamera2](https://www.viktorvasylkovskyi.com/posts/real-time-streaming-with-picamera2-raspberry-pi)

 ## Github Code